dolldot/manifests/README.md

-# Manifests

-A collection of kubernetes manifests that I use for research purposes
+A collection of kubernetes manifests that I use for research purposes.

-## Charts Usage
+### Charts Usage

 ```bash
 helm repo add manifests https://dolldot.github.io/manifests